-The particulate and gaseous pollutants monitored in the Lake Macquarie - Wyong region have air quality criteria which are averaged over short and long time periods.
-Annually averaged criteria require a full year of data.
+The particulate and gaseous pollutants monitored in the Lake Macquarie - Wyong region have air quality criteria which are averaged over periods ranging from 10 minutes to one year.

-As this report only looks at one month of ambient air quality data, the annual average criteria are not applicable.
+As this report only examines one month of ambient air quality data, the annual average criteria are not applicable.
 The SO_2 10-minute average criterion was not included as 10-minute monitoring data are not available.
 Therefore the criteria relevant to this assessment are those averaged over the shorter time periods (1-hour and 24-hours).